jamieborland/MNIST-3-Layer-NN-from-scratch/README.md

 Learning Rate: Controls the step size in the parameter update phase.
 A properly selected learning rate ensures convergence to a low-loss state without overshooting.
 ## Execution
-The network undergoes 10000 training iterations, with each iteration consisting of forward propagation, loss computation, backpropagation, and parameter updates.
+The network undergoes 1000 training iterations, with each iteration consisting of forward propagation, loss computation, backpropagation, and parameter updates.

 ## Results
 Post-training, the model's accuracy is evaluated against a separate test set to assess its generalization capability.
-A random sample of correct and incorrect preditions are printed as images for visualisation purposes
+The model returns a test accuracy of ~ **90%**, after 1000 iterations A random sample of correct and incorrect preditions are printed as images for visualisation purposes